yecril71pl/cpp-docs.pl-pl/docs/standard-library/locale-class.md

 ### <a name="parameters"></a>Parametry

+*Lokalizacja*<br/>
-*Lokalizacja* ustawień regionalnych, który ma być używany jako domyślnych ustawień regionalnych przez program.
+Ustawienia regionalne do użycia jako domyślnych ustawień regionalnych przez program.

 ### <a name="return-value"></a>Wartość zwracana